Kayaking at George L. Smith State Park in Twin City, Georgia

-- Three Rivers Outdoors - Featured on NOAA's "Rivers to Reefs," and "Survivorman," Three Rivers Outdoors is the perfect adventure for nature-lovers and outdoor enthusiasts.
+Featured on NOAA's "Rivers to Reefs," and "Survivorman," Three Rivers Outdoors is the perfect adventure for nature lovers and outdoor enthusiasts.
 Paddle along the mighty Altamaha River through preserved woodlands, freshwater wetlands, and scenic salt marsh on trips ranging from two hours to two weeks!

-While kayaking the Savannah River is reserved for more advanced paddlers, Augusta Canal is an experience everyone can enjoy.
+Although kayaking the Savannah River is reserved for more advanced paddlers, the Augusta Canal is an experience everyone can enjoy.
 Kayakers have an amazing view of historic sites and wildlife on the hours-long paddle to Olmstead Lake.

-- Savannah Rapids / Augusta Canal - Located alongside Augusta Canal in Savannah Rapids Park, Savannah Rapids Kayak Rental provides launch and shuttle for paddlers exploring the Savannah River or Augusta Canal.
+Located alongside the Augusta Canal in Savannah Rapids Park, Savannah Rapids Kayak Rental provides launch and shuttle for paddlers exploring the Savannah River or Augusta Canal.